top of page

 • Time and Convenience: In general, hiring a company saves you the time and hassle of sourcing materials, figuring out the installation process, and dealing with any unforeseen challenges.
 It provides a hassle-free solution for storm protection.

-On the other hand, there it is nothing wrong with doing it yourself, but it will require a certain level of DIY skills, time commitment, and attention to detail.
-If you choose to install storm panels on your own, consider the following:
+On the other hand, there it is nothing wrong with doing it yourself, you may save money if you got the skill, but it will require a certain level of DIY experience, time commitment, and attention to detail, and the lost of warranty on parts and labor if you are not a dealer or if you commit errors.

 • Time and Patience: Installing storm panels can be time-consuming, especially if you're not experienced.
 It may take longer to complete the project, potentially leaving your property vulnerable to storms during the installation process.
+Some HOAs are restrictive and may stop you installing before season starts or until a weather emergency arrives.

 • Tool and Material Acquisition: You'll need to acquire the necessary tools and materials for the installation, which may involve additional costs and time spent researching the right products for your specific needs.